Marcus Trescothick: Captaincy 2010 – 2015

 Trescothick began the 2014 season strongly.
 He scored 112 in a warm-up game against Middlesex, followed by 95 against a university team.
-Subsequent scores of 20, 17 and five in the next three innings prompted George Dobell of ESPNcricinfo to comment that "Trescothick does not look anything like the batsman he once was," but he returned to form on 28 April with a further century against Sussex.
+Subsequent scores of 20, 17 and five in the next three innings prompted George Dobell of ESPNcricinfo to comment that "Trescothick does not look anything like the batsman he once was", but he returned to form on 28 April with a further century against Sussex.
 It was his first in the County Championship since 2012, and was followed on 22 May with a second hundred, against Durham at Taunton.
 This century came 618 days after the last time he scored a hundred at his home ground.
 He passed 1,000 runs for the season on 25 September against Yorkshire, in the final game of the year's County Championship.

-In 2015, Trescothick scored over 1,000 runs for the season, including three centuries and eight 50s, and completed the milestone yet again in July 2016 against Nottinghamshire.
+In 2015, Trescothick scored over 1,000 runs in the season, including three centuries and eight fifties, and completed the milestone yet again in July 2016 against Nottinghamshire.

 Continuing career after captaincy

 In January 2016 after six seasons in the job Trescothick stood down from the Somerset captaincy to let experienced new overseas signing Chris Rogers lead the team.
 Trescothick finished his first season without the captaincy since retiring from England duty with a season average of over 53 and also became the Somerset cricketer with the highest number of first class catches in the history of the club.
-He extended his contract with Somerset for the 2017 season during which he broke the record previously belonging to Harold Gimblett for most first class centuries for Somerset and signed another 12 month extension with Somerset in August 2017, to the end of the 2018 season, his 26th season with Somerset.
-On 25 September 2018 Trescothick took three consecutive slip catches as Craig Overton registered a hat-trick in the county championship against Notts.
-It was only the third time in first-class cricket all three dismissals in a hat-trick were caught by the same non wicket-keeping fielder.
-On 27 June 2019 Trescothick announced that he would retire from professional cricket at the end of the 2019 season.
+He extended his contract with Somerset for the 2017 season, during which he broke the record (previously held by Harold Gimblett) for most first-class centuries for Somerset, and signed another 12-month extension with Somerset in August 2017, to the end of the 2018 season, his 26th season with the county.
+On 25 September 2018, Trescothick took three consecutive slip catches as Craig Overton registered a hat-trick in the county championship against Notts.
+It was only the third time in first-class cricket that all three dismissals in a hat-trick had been caught by the same non–wicket-keeping fielder.
+On 27 June 2019, Trescothick announced that he would retire from professional cricket at the end of the 2019 season.

 His last on-field appearance came as a substitute fielder in the final few minutes of Somerset's County Championship game against Essex at Taunton on 26 September 2019.
 He was greeted with a standing ovation and left the field to a guard of honour from the opposition.

 Post-playing career

 In retirement, Trescothick has served as batting coach for the England Test team.
-On 30 July 2024 Marcus Trescothick appointed interim head coach of England white-ball team after Matthew Mott steps down.
+On 30 July 2024, Trescothick was appointed interim head coach of the England white-ball team after Matthew Mott stepped down.